Rivers Edge RV Park General Rules & Regulations

 Minor body damage which has been properly repaired but is still visible.

-Fading of decals and/or paint.
+Minor fading of decals and/or original paint.